citizen-science-association/ppsr-core/README.md

   (1) The Member 365 platform, accessible to all CSA members; and (2) Basecamp, accessible to all CSA working group members by invitation.
 The CSA website will serve as the public face of the Data and Metadata WG.

+### Governance and Maintenance of the PPSR-Core Standard
+At a Working Group workshop in Geneva (June 2018), a representative group of individuals was "appointed" to be the governance authority for the PPSR-Core standard.

+- Proposals for corrections, updates or extensions to the PPSR-Core standard should be submitted to the governance group chairperson.
+A proforma template for this will be attached to this repository for this purpose.
+- Proposals will be considered by the governance group and may involve discussions with the proposer before a decision is made.
+- Successful proposals will be notified to the proposer by the governance group chairperson.
+- If successful, a member of the governance group will update the cannonical version of the standard in this GitHub repository and issue the next appropriate version number.
+This GitHub repository will be used for version control.
+- Details of the version updates will be posted in reverse chronological order on the version change management wiki page in this GitHub repository.
+A communication of the update will also be actioned via the D&MWG communications channels and sent to all Citizen Science Associations for publishing in their respective newsletters.

 ## Working Group Members